Kitsune no Kamisori ( 狐の剃刀) Bloom in Late Summer near Temples and Shrines ( and an introduction to Mt Tsukuba`s Iina Jinja 飯名神社 )

 The shrine with its numerous sacred rocks is a favorite place of mine, especially for the refuge from the intense summer heat provided by the deep woods in which it is set.
 (Despite what I said above, the shrine building is also, in fact, quite amazing, with stories told in intricate wood carvings which can be seen if you walk around the back and peek in).

-As I was there the other day, surveying the earthquake damage and basking in all the dizzying GREENERY ( green rocks, green tree trunks!) my eye was attracted to a large patch of orange off in the distance.
+As I was there the other day, surveying the carvings and basking in all the dizzying GREENERY ( green rocks, green tree trunks!) my eye was attracted to a large patch of orange off in the distance.

 I crossed the road for a closer look.
 There in a sunnier space provided by a young persimmon orchard, was growing a carpet of the flower known as KITSUNE NO KAMISORI, a flower that is not very commonly seen these days, but one with a very memorable name.